We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Your Dryer Is Set To Automatic Cycle

 There is a small sensor in your dryer that is responsible for detecting moisture that is present on your clothing.
-If the sensor senses that there is still moist your present, then your dryer is going to keep going.
-The sensor will also try to figure out how much moisture is present on your clothes.
-Then, the sensor could use this information to estimate how long your dryer is going to take.
+If the sensor detects that your clothes are still wet, then your dryer will add time to the cycle.

-Keep in mind that you do not need to wait until the dryer reaches zero to pull out your clothes.
-You can remove your clothing early if you want to, but you may find that there are a few articles of clothing that are still wet.
+However, if you don’t want the dry sensor to keep adding time to the cycle, you can remove your clothing early.
+Just bear in mind that you may find that there are a few articles of clothing that are still wet.

 If you would like your dryer to dry your clothes more quickly, you may want to remove certain items from your clothing pile as the dryer goes.
 Some items are going to drive more quickly than others.
 For example, your socks, sheets, and underwear are probably relatively thin.
 Therefore, they are going to drive more quickly.
 You may want to remove these items from the dryer before the timer reaches zero.

-If you can remove items from the dryer that are already dry, the dryer will be able to focus all its energy on items that are still wet.
-Is it could help you save time during the drying cycle.
+If you can remove items from the dryer that are already dry, the dryer will be able to focus all its energy on items that are still wet, which could help you save time during the drying cycle.